IT Career Guide

 A Day in a Life of a System Engineer: Parent Edition (featuring our Lead Infrastructure Engineer, Santiago)

-One of the many perks you can enjoy when working as system engineer nowadays is the luxury of working from the comforts of your home, be it 100% remote or on a hybrid setup.
-However, as exciting as the benefits are for most–think less commute time and food expenses to name some–this can be a bit challenging for parents who are still raising kids.
-Both your work and your kids demand different times and attention after all.
+One of the many perks you can enjoy when working as a systems engineer nowadays is the luxury of working from the comforts of your home, be it 100% remote or on a hybrid setup.
+However, as exciting as the benefits are for most—think less commute time and fewer food expenses, to name a few, this can be a bit challenging for parents who are still raising kids.
+Both your work and your kids demand different times and attention, after all.

 Read along as Santiago walks us through what his usual day looks like, how he manages to raise kids and fulfill his work duties simultaneously, and his advice to parents who want to break into IT!